Question: What and When Should I Eat Before a Morning Walk?

 What should you eat before a morning exercise walk, and when should you eat it?

-Your body needs fuel in order to have good stamina and get the most out of exercise, including walking.
+Answer: Your body needs fuel in order to have good stamina and get the most out of exercise, including walking.
 But too much food awaiting digestion can leave you feeling uncomfortable.

 Don't Start on an Empty Stomach